backube/volsync/docs/usage/rclone/index.rst

 In the above ``ReplicationSource`` object,

 - The Rclone configuations are provided via ``rclone-secret``
-- The PiT copy of the source data ``mysql-pv-claim`` will be created using ``VolumeSnapshot`` provisioned by the CSI driver.
+- The PiT copy of the source data ``mysql-pv-claim`` will be created using cluster's default ``VolumeSnapshot``.
-- ``Rclone Dest Path`` indicates the location on the intermediary storage system where the source data will be copied
+- ``rcloneDestPath`` indicates the location on the intermediary storage system where the source data will be copied
 - The synchronization schedule, ``.spec.trigger.schedule``, is defined by a `cronspec <https://en.wikipedia.org/wiki/Cron#Overview>`_, making the schedule very flexible.